jfnielsen/mreg_recon_tool_pulseq/README.md

 Toolbox for acquiring and reconstructing MREG data with Pulseq.

 Image Acquisition:
-For implenmenting Pulseq at your scanner, please see https://pulseq.github.io/ for more information
+For implementing Pulseq at your scanner, please see https://pulseq.github.io/ for more information

 For details about image acquisition please refer to  mreg_pulseq_manual.pdf